Cruel Summer (Taylor Swift song): Release and commercial performance

-St. Vincent described the resurgent success of "Cruel Summer" as "crazy": "I mean, I always thought in the context of that record, like, 'That should be a single, it's a great song.'
-And I don't even think it was a single; it just was a fan favorite.
-And it's like the fans just decided: 'No, this is your hit song.'
-Which is so wild and so modern, you know."

 Critical reception

 In reviews of Lover, "Cruel Summer" received rave reviews from music critics, particularly for its production, bridge and hook.
 Jon Caramanica of The New York Times commended the "thick, ethereal" production and Swift's signature vocal motifs such as the "question-mark syllables" and the "hard-felt smears".
 Mikael Wood of the Los Angeles Times proclaimed "Cruel Summer" to be the best song of Lover and said the bridge where Swift "shrieks about the devil might be the punkest thing you'll hear all year".
 Alex Abad-Santos, writing for Vox, listed "Cruel Summer" as one of his top-three best Lover tracks, writing that the song is an "aquatic robot bop" featuring "wobbly" synths.
 The Spinoff stated that Swift "absolutely pulls it off" and compared it to Bananarama's 1983 song of the same name.
 Writing for The Ringer, Justin Sayles praised the song as a "better rebuke of her personal drama than anything on her last album", and added that Swift "shakes off the bad vibes" with "Cruel Summer"; Sayles named it Swift's "most infectious song since that run of singles from 1989", and opined that song "sets the tone" for the "warmer, more inviting vibes" of Lover.
 Also calling it "infectious", Nick Levine of NME termed the track as a "brilliant pop song".
 Natalia Barr, writing for Consequence, highlighted Swift's vocal delivery in the song's bridge ("He looks up, grinning like a devil"), calling it "simultaneously funny, agonizing, and thrilling, and needs to be created into a viral YouTube loop immediately".
 Barr further labeled "Cruel Summer" as one of the "most perfect" pop songs of 2019.
 "Cruel Summer" featured on year-end lists of the best songs of 2019 by Rolling Stone (4th) and Billboard (10th).